jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

 GenBank files
 *************

-The GenBank format represents in a human-readable form a lot of information that can go from the DNA sequence to gene annotation and other types of features.
+The GenBank format represents in a human-readable form a lot of information that can go from the DNA sequence to gene annotation (using sequence ontology) and other types of features.

 If you are interested in a detailed explanation of each represented field in a GenBank file, please go `here <https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html>`_.